Storage for Blankets & Towels

 For a while, we kept our extra towels in a hall cupboard outside of the bathrooms.
 And after a while, I grew tired of the leaning tower of towels as well as having to leave the bathroom to get one.

-Moving our towels into the bathrooms was a few part process.
+Moving our towels into the bathrooms was a few-part process.
 It started with the hand towels (and the few washcloths I’ve held onto).
 I cleared out a bunch of bathroom stuff (old toiletries, etc.), opening up a basket on our bathroom shelf (the medium size of this one).

-As for bath towels, we have a total of 5 – one for each of us, a spare for each of us, and one for a guest.
-This allows a little wiggle room, but keeps us very under control.
+I roll the hand towels in there, so they’re very easily accessible but out of sight and staying clean.
+As for bath towels, we have a total of 8 – one for each of us, a spare for each of us, and two for guests.
+This allows a little wiggle room, but keeps us under control.

 Beyond that, we also own two beach towels, which also double (or quadruple?) as picnic blankets, car blankets (e.g. for covering seats), yogurt pot covers, and wiping off things that have been outside.
 They don’t fit our decor vibe, but they’re necessary for everyday life.